The benefits of a healthy diet has long been recognized in the fight against cancer.

 Among the different screening strategies to discuss with your doctor are: yearly fecal occult blood test, flexible sigmoidoscopy every five years, a barium enema every 5-10 years, and a colonoscopy every 10 years.
 Most screenings begin at age 50, however, those at greater risk, including African-Americans and American Indians, and those who have a family history of colon cancer, should consider screening sooner.

-If cancer is found, Dr. Tyler noted surgery for colon cancer is much more manageable than one might imagine.
+Dr. Tyler noted surgery for colon cancer is much more manageable than one might imagine.

 “People often have a fear of the unknown and a fear of having to endure invasive procedures and treatments for colon cancer.
 Because of major advances in technology, we can often offer patients surgery for colon and rectal cancer with minimally invasive techniques which allow for smaller incisions and improved recovery.
 Even patients who may require more extensive surgery are experiencing improved outcomes and survival from colon cancer with adequate medical and surgical treatment,” said Dr. Tyler.